salt-die/sacks/README.md

     * AdaptiveRadixTree - A memory-efficient trie in which each node that is the only child is merged with its parent.
     * Bijection - A one-to-one mapping. `reverse` method allows reverse-lookup.
     * Dictch - Dict with choice.
 Exposes a sequence of the keys of the mapping, `as_sequence`, for use with `random` module.
-* primitives
-    * BinaryNode - Primitive of a binary tree.
-    * Block - Element of a doubly-linked list.
-    * FibHeapNode - Primitive of a Fibonacci heap.
-A combination of a tree node and `Block`.
-    * RadixNode - A node of an adaptive radix tree.
-    * RopeInternal, RopeLeaf - Nodes of a Rope.
-    * SkipListBlock - Singly-linked block of a skip list.
 * sequences
     * IndexedSet - An indexable set.
     * Necklace - An immutable sequence that "wraps-around".